UNIVERSE-DAO/UNIVERSE/docs/PHILOSOPHY.md

 A system of shared clarity.
 A map for moral tech.
 A home for those who believe tools should align with life.
-"""

-# Save the content to a markdown file
-path = "/mnt/data/PHILOSOPHY.md"
-with open(path, "w") as f:
-    f.write(philosophy_md)

-path